LinkNacional/.github/profile/README.md

 # Hi there 👋 Welcome to Link Nacional!

-Founded in 2004, Link Nacional is a Brazilian company with a global reach, specializing in high-performance web solutions[cite: 4]. [cite_start]We transform our clients' digital environments by handling technical complexities so they can focus on what matters most: their own business.
+Founded in 2004, Link Nacional is a Brazilian company with a global reach, specializing in high-performance web solutions.
+We transform our clients' digital environments by handling technical complexities so they can focus on what matters most: their own business.

 Our mission is simple: **"Provide high-reliability solutions and support."**